Kew Gardens to host exhibitions exploring Islamic culture

 Agha said: “As an artist who draws constant inspiration from the beauty, shapes and structures of our precious natural world, I’m delighted to be bringing my work to Kew Gardens for the first time this April.

-“Showcasing All The Flowers Are For Me and Stealing Moments (After Morris and Durer) I and II in the Shirley Sherwood Gallery Of Botanical Art will be a very special experience and is one which I’m really looking forward to sharing with visitors.
+“Showcasing All The Flowers Are For Me and Stolen Moment Bouquet I and II in the Shirley Sherwood Gallery Of Botanical Art will be a very special experience and is one which I’m really looking forward to sharing with visitors.

 “I invite people to take the time to pause and reflect on the themes of the art pieces during their time in the gallery.”